 We may collect "Personal Information" about you - such as your name, address, telephone number, email address or health information - in the following ways:

 We may collect "Non-Personal Information" - information that cannot be used by us to identify you - via Cookies, Web Beacons, WebMD mobile device applications and from external sources, even if you have not registered with or provided any Personal Information to WebMD.

-Most browser software can be set to reject Cookies, and you can opt out of Cookies for several Ad Servers by visiting the Network Advertising Initiative gateway opt-out site.
+Most browser software can be set to reject Cookies, and you can opt out of Cookies for several companies that serve ads on behalf of WebMD on the WebMD Web Sites and on third party sites and for companies other than WebMD who serve ads for advertisers on the WebMD Web Sites, by visiting the Network Advertising Initiative gateway opt-out site.